 At the very bottom of the right list (with Visio shapes) a "No Master Shape" element is present.
 Sometimes shapes in Visio do not have a master shape and therefore do not appear in the list.
 If this is the case, you can still use this "No Master Shape" option to map these shapes.
 In most cases you can ignore the "No Master Shape".

 This page lists every tab of every file you uploaded (as "Filename|Tabname").
 Click on an item to expand it and view a preview of how the process would be imported into Symbio.

 If any connections are missing or elements do not appear, check the original Visio file if the shapes are correctly connected, or go back to the mapping page (using the "Back" button in the bottom right) and revise your mapping to include more shapes.

 Step 4: Import

-Start by selecting the Symbio storage you want to import into and click "Use selected storage".
+Start by selecting the Symbio storage you want to import into.
 The page will then load and present the languages your Symbio storage uses.
 Select the languages for which you want the importer to add descriptions and titles.
 For languages not selected, Symbio will insert the default names (e.g. "Task").
 At least one language must be selected.
-After selecting the languages you want to use, click "Use selected languages".
-Finally, before starting the actual import, you can choose to save the mapping by checking the checkbox above the upload button.
+After selecting the languages you want to use, you can choose whether you want to save the mapping by checking the checkbox above the upload button.
 That mapping will then be tied to your account and suggested the next time you map.